 I have an urgent repair!

 Please remember that the contacts below are provided to you for urgent repairs only and should not be contacted for minor issues.
 If a repair is not urgent, please read the and follow the instructions in the ‘I need something fixed!’ section.
-Firstly try and contact the City Living office or your Property Manager, if you are unsuccessful to do so and you require an urgent repair, contact the preferred tradespeople listed below:
+If you are sure your repair qualifies as an urgent repair, firstly try and contact your Property Manager, if you are unsuccessful, then contact the preferred tradespeople listed below:

 Electrician – Glenco Electrical – (02) 9389 5355